MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 1. **Stick with the recommended priorities**

-    Use the phases as a starting plan for what to do first, next, and later so you get the most impactful elements first.
+    Use the phases as a starting plan for what to do first, next, and later, so you get the most impactful elements first.
 These recommendations have been prioritized using the [Zero Trust](https://www.microsoft.com/security/business/zero-trust) principle of *assuming a breach*.
 This forces you to focus on minimizing business risk by assuming the attackers can successfully gain access to your environment through one or more methods.

 2. **Be proactive and flexible (but ***don’t skip important tasks***)**